-Membership levies, Superannuation Levies and User Charges
+Membership levies and User Charges

-Annual membership levies, superannuation levies and user charges are recorded as revenue in the financial year they relate to.
-Cash received from members for membership levies relating to the following financial year is treated as income received in advance.
+Annual membership levies and user charges are recorded as revenue in the financial year they relate to.
+Payments received from members for membership levies relating to the following financial year is treated as income received in advance.